pretix/pretix/doc/api/resources/event_meta_properties.rst

 Resource description
 --------------------

-An Event Meta Property is used to to define meta information fields for its events.
+An event meta property is used to to define meta information fields for its events.
 This information can be re-used, for example, in ticket layouts.

-The Event Meta Properties resource contains the following public fields:
+The event meta property resource contains the following public fields:

 .. rst-class:: rest-resource-table